 Ethan Robson scored a sublime free-kick late on as Sunderland under-23s came from behind to beat Leicester City at the King Power Stadium.

-With a host of first-team players in their side, the Foxes flew out the blocks and were ahead after just 18 minutes as Bartosz Kapustka tapped home as the ball rebounded off the post.
+With a host of first-team players in their side for the Premier League 2 fixture, the Foxes flew out the blocks and were ahead after just 18 minutes as Bartosz Kapustka tapped home as the ball rebounded off the post.

 Within minutes it was all square as George Honeyman converted a penalty beyond Daniel Iversen’s reach after being brought down.